Tanim2k/Demo-ShowCase/README.md

 ### `master` Branch (Backend Code)

 The `master` branch contains the backend code for the Online Task Management project.
 This includes server-side logic, database interactions, and any other backend-related code.
+Here Basically I have Two Types of Roles.One is User and Other one is Admin.For more Clearity checkout api documentation below.

 #### Setup Instructions for Backend: